danielmarkcode/YouTube-Search/README.md

 Type `NPM INSTALL` Click `ENTER`
 After completion of dependencies move to next step.

+## Build the Application
+Run `npm run-script build` to bring up the server.
+Navigate to `http://127.0.0.1:8081/`to view the web application

 ## Launch Development server
-Run `NPM START` to bring up the server.
+Run `npm run-script start` to bring up the server.
-Navigate to `http://localhost:4200/`to view the web application
+Navigate to `http://localhost:8081/`to view the web application

 ## Contact Developer